NerusuNiharika/Hackathon-AI-Assistant/README.md

 The application follows a RAG-based architecture where knowledge sources are processed, converted into vector embeddings, and stored in Qdrant.

-When a user requests information, the system retrieves semantically relevant context from the vector database and provides that context to Google Gemini for generating the final response.
+When a user requests information, the system retrieves semantically relevant context from the vector database and provides that context to **Groq-powered Large Language Models** for generating the final response.

 The Streamlit interface acts as the interaction layer through which users access the different hackathon assistance features.